OccupyWallStreet/nycga2/wp-content/plugins/wordpress-importer/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.6 =
+Support for exports from WordPress 3.4.

 = 0.5.2 =
 Fix incorrect error message when the export file could not be uploaded.